zdravkov/kendo-docs/api/web/grid.md

 ##### destIndex `Number`

 The new position of the column.
-Hidden columns should be taken into account, i.e. the destination index should be incremented by one for each hidden column before that index and also if there is a hidden column at that exact index.
+The destination index should be calculated with regard to all columns, including the hidden ones.

 ##### column `Object`